 15. Scoring.
 Each item will have a point value associated with it.
 GISH may assign additional points to items that are most excellently executed.
 We take artistic merit, precision, and creative ingenuity into account.
 Likewise, we will award partial points for items that demonstrate an extremely good effort, but don’t quite achieve the item task.
 Teams that creatively interpret or blatantly disregard the Item are likely to receive 0 points or even be docked points for that Item if we’re judging it before we’ve had our morning mug of baba ganoush.

 16. Complaining.
 No. Just don’t.
 Also, you must not gripe, whine, whinge, at any of the GISH staff, judges, or volunteers.
 Petitioning is forbidden.
 GISH is not a democracy!
-PACs and SuperPACs may be formed, but phone banking, lobbying and bribery is prohibited except on Tuesdays from 4 – 6 AM in the alley behind Fred’s but given you’re not allowed outside, you can’t meet in the alley behind Fred’s anyway.
-Don’t complain to us or so help us we will turn this Hunt around right now.
+PACs and SuperPACs may be formed, but phone banking, lobbying and bribery is prohibited except on Tuesdays from 4 – 6 AM in the alley behind Fred’s once the CDC clears America of all cases of coronavirus.
+Don’t complain to us, or so help us we will subcontract a spirit to haunt you during your coffee break for the rest of your life.

 18. Outsourcing.
 We encourage you to coerce your loved ones to play with you and help you with Items, but you are NOT allowed to purchase Items wholly from third parties or outsource to proxies.
 YOU and YOUR TEAM should be the primary participants in completing your items.
 At least one member of your team must create and/or be in the majority of your submissions.
 There will be some instances where you CAN reasonably outsource — if we ask for an item to be completed in the Amazon and your cousin lives in the Amazon and is willing to take a picture of the male flagelunting bug we’ve asked for, that’s okay as long as your cousin can do it safely and in accordance with local laws.
 But if we see evidence you’re just sitting at home tweeting for help and outsourcing to your local Girl Scout Troop, your team may be disqualified.
 YOU are playing, and we want to see what YOU can do.
 Don’t email us to ask questions regarding this commandment.
 You be the judge… and then we will.